 - Table VI – economic relations between Roman families (e.g. obligation to make declarations made solemnly during the act of mancipation).

-- Table VII – neighborhood rights (e.g. no change in rainwater to the detriment of a neighbor).
+- Table VII – neighbourhood rights (e.g. no change in rainwater to the detriment of a neighbour).

 - Table VIII – crimes violating the rights of a Roman citizen (e.g. the right of a talion in the event of permanent mutilation with the option of buying out in the event of a settlement, a penalty of 300 aces for lighter mutilation of the free and 150 for a slave payable to hands) its owner, 25 aces for insulting a free citizen).